smidas/radagen/README.md

 my_string = gen.string_alphanumeric
 ```

-So far we have required the Radagen gem and "namespaced" the Radagen module to `gen`.
-Throughout the rest of this documentation I will assume `Radagen` is namespaced to `gen`.
-Lets take look at what values those generators can produce.
+So far we required the Radagen gem and "namespaced" the Radagen module to `gen`.
+Throughout the rest of this documentation it will be assume `Radagen` is namespaced to `gen`.
+Let's take look at what values these generators can produce.

 ```ruby
 my_fixnum.sample => [0, 0, -1, 1, -3, -4, -5, -1, -2, -7]